sissokho/personal-website/source/_projects/4-check4decision-website-redesign.md

 -   I didn't like the design.
 -   I have never been satisfied with the fact of using a template.
--   It was something I was not proud to put in my portfolio.
 -   The first rendering was slow.
 There were to many heavy images.

 So for all this reasons, I decided to do an entire makeover.